Coset Sum: an alternative to the tensor product in wavelet construction: Introduction

+Some experimental results using 2-D images are included to show the potential usefulness of the coset sum wavelet systems we construct in this paper (cf.~\S\ref{subS:Experiments}).
+They show that our wavelet systems can be potentially useful for effectively approximating a certain class of images with strong directional content.
+They also reveal some of the limitations of our wavelet systems, which include the lack of rotational symmetry \cite{RRS}.
+For details, we refer to \S\ref{subS:Experiments}.

 The rest of the paper is organized as follows.
 In \S\ref{S:notation} we briefly overview some relevant concepts on wavelet construction.
 In \S\ref{S:cosetsum} we introduce the coset sum method and discuss its properties.
-In \S\ref{S:waveletsystems} we present the wavelet system associated with the coset sum, together with its fast algorithms.
+In \S\ref{S:waveletsystems} we also introduce a particular class of coset sum wavelet systems, together with the associated fast algorithms and some experimental results using our wavelet systems.
 We summarize our results and present some observations in \S\ref{S:summary}.
-All the proofs of the theorems in this paper are included in the Appendix.
+Appendix contains technical details including all the proofs of the theorems in this paper.